3.3 Digital parenting

 - Fatalistic approach.
 Accept the situation that risks are out there, without trivialising or generalising the situation.

-Perhaps a key focus should be on helping children to acquire the knowledge and skills to moderate their own online behaviours; to develop resilience to risks and to become responsible digital citizens of the twenty-first century (Banyard and Underwood, 2012).
+This suggests that a key focus should be on helping children to acquire the knowledge and skills to moderate their own online behaviours; to develop resilience to risks and to become responsible digital citizens of the twenty-first century (Banyard and Underwood, 2012).

 If you are interested, read.